International-Data-Spaces-Association/InformationModel/model/messaging/README.md

 in a **message-driven** way

 - The protocols used for exchanging these messages are
-    - HTTPS, details such as the HTTP method name still need to be defined
+    - HTTPS or MQTT, details such as the HTTP method or MQTT topic name still need to be defined
     - IDSCP

 - Transfer of participant data (aka "payload data" provided on the IDS) may use any type of protocol and data exchange method.
 Two scenarios can be differentiated: